mpeterv/argparse/README.md

 TODO till first release:

 * Add `Content` section to this README.
-* Add information about the parsing algorithm to the tutorial.
-* Add information about the way arguments are stored in the result table to the tutorial.
 * Add a small example to the beginning of this README.
 * Check the grammar in this README.
 * Generate .html file from the tutorial part of this README and put it into `doc` directory.